-As a whole, we Brits have an (often well-earned) reputation of being pretty terrible at languages.
-The signs are there from comic scenes featuring middle-aged holidaymakers in Spain shouting and waving their arms around in a vain attempt to be understood, to more serious recent headlines about the number of students taking language GCSEs being in decline.
+As a whole, we Brits have an (often well-earned) reputation of being less than great at languages.
+The signs are there from comic scenes featuring middle-aged holidaymakers in Spain shouting and waving their arms around in a vain attempt to be understood, to more serious recent headlines about a decline in the number of students taking language GCSEs.

-While everything might seem to point to the idea that the UK is purely an English-speaking nation, the truth is actually quite different.
-So, to try and beat this crazy stereotype, we thought we’d take a look at the languages in the UK, minority and otherwise.
+While everything might seem to point to the UK being a purely English-speaking nation, the truth is actually quite different.
+So, to try and beat this perceived idea, we thought we’d take a look at the languages in the UK, minority and otherwise.

 English is definitely not a minority language, but we’re kind of stating the obvious with that!
 As the official language of the UK, it has nearly 60 million speakers and is also of course the most widely-spoken language in the country.

-Although the UK government recently caused significant controversy by failing to recognise Irish as a minority language in the UK, Irish is spoken by 6.6% of the Northern Irish population (over 184,000 people).
+Although the UK government recently caused significant controversy by not recognising Irish as a minority language in the UK, Irish is spoken by 6.6% of the Northern Irish population (over 184,000 people).
 Right now, Conradh na Gaeilge (the Irish language association), is trying to get an Irish language act passed so that citizens of Northern Ireland can access services in Irish, and be taught it in school again.

 Languages of the Channel Islands

-Given its proximity to France, it’s no surprise that the Channel Islands also sport their own languages that are very similar to early French.
+Given its proximity to France, it’s no surprise that the Channel Islands also boast their own languages that are very similar to early French.
 In Alderney, there was Auregnais, which has unfortunately become extinct since the last native speaker died in 1960.
-There are, however, audio samples that were recorded in the 1980s which have allowed the language to be documented, at least.
+There are, however, audio samples recorded in the 1980s which have allowed the language to be documented, at least.

 And, last but not least, Guernesiais is the Norman language spoken in Guernsey.
 Right now, there are just over a 1,000 native speakers, with 70% of these being over 65 years old.
 In a bid to revive the language, a number of children’s story books have been published recently to try and get more young people speaking the language.